isotopp/isotopp.github.io/content/posts/2020-07-29-mysql-transactions-the-logical-view.md

 As the dump of a large database can take some time, it is a good idea to do this at a point in time where the database is not so busy.
 Specifically where the write activity is low.
-Otherwise the incoming writes will blow up your Undo Log by the size of the data load, and make everything slow.
+Otherwise the incoming writes will blow up your Undo-Log by the size of the data load, and make everything slow.

 While in theory these two operations - a data load and a backup - can happen concurrently and should not interfere, nothing is for free and the implementation of consistent read views will function better if you do not work against it.

-The Undo Log will not shrink, but will be freed internally and re-used, should that space ever be needed.
-But you will end up, depending on your version of MySQL, with a very large ibdata1 file or very large Undo Log segment files.
+The Undo-Log will not shrink, but will be freed internally and re-used, should that space ever be needed.
+But you will end up, depending on your version of MySQL, with a very large ibdata1 file or very large Undo-Log segment files.

 ## Reading Data without Locks